Taxation policy, tax borne by country, tax collected

 Stakeholder engagement and concerns related to tax

 Stora Enso’s commitment to tax transparency is also reflected in the Group’s relationships with tax authorities and governments.
 Stora Enso seeks to work positively, proactively and openly with tax authorities on a global basis, utilising transparent advance processes to minimise potential disputes.
 Stora Enso also works with government representatives, mainly through associations, by providing corporate views and impacts at request to aid law-making and implementation.
-Stora Enso readily responds to investor enquiries, and constantly follows the development of tax sustainability and transparency expectations.
+Stora Enso responds to investor enquiries and constantly follows the development of tax sustainability and transparency expectations.

-Country-by-country reporting of income taxes in 2024: How to read the report
+Country-by-country reporting of income taxes in 2025: How to read the report